bright/new-www/_posts/2019-03-27-downsizing-jpeg-image-efficiently-to-certain-size-on-android.md

 * It's hard to tell what exactly the JPEG compression is going to do with our image in terms of its disk size.
 * Both of the simple approaches described above are pretty bad.
 The first one requires making a blind assumptions about the compression, while the second one requires a lot of resources and creates a risk of the OOM errors.

 What about you?
 Do you use some kind of a proven solution that would give predictable results while maintaining such an efficiency that is acceptable on a mobile device?
 Please let me know in the comments.
-In the coming post(s), I will show you how I have overecome this problem after a series of experiments (spoiler: my solution is not perfect though).
+In the coming post(s), I will show you how I have overcome this problem after a series of experiments (spoiler: my solution is not perfect though).
 Stay tuned!